Birmingham Nursing Home Abuse Lawyer

 There are remedies against nursing homes when they provide substandard care.
 Generally speaking, these types of claims are settled without the need for litigation.
 However, if the matter cannot be resolved through settlement negotiation to the satisfaction of the family, the claim is filed in a process called arbitration.

-Farris, Riley & Pitt, LLP has been successful in navigating the arbitration process on behalf of victims of nursing home neglect.
-If you have a case with merit, arbitration does not deter our firm from pursuing justice.
+Farris, Riley & Pitt, LLP has been successful navigating the arbitration process on behalf of victims of nursing home neglect.
+If you have an actionable case, arbitration does not deter our firm from pursuing justice.
 If we can help you or your family, please give us a call.

 Across the United States, millions of people wake up every day in nursing homes.
 In Alabama, many of these individuals are helpless, vulnerable, and completely dependent upon the Alabama nursing home staff to meet most or all of their needs.